lyhistory/lyhistory.github.io/docs/vuepress/docs/software/programming/java_jvm.md

 Large heaps have been a fairly contentious area over the past few years with many developers moving away from the single JVM per machine model to more micro-service, componentized architectures with multiple JVMs per machine.
 This has been driven by many factors including the desire to isolate different application parts, simplifying deployment and avoiding the cost which would usually come with reloading application classes into memory (something which has actually been improved in Java 8).

 Even so, one of the biggest drivers to do this when it comes to the JVM stems from the desire to avoid those long “stop the world” pauses (which can take many seconds in a large collection) that occur with large heaps.
 This has also been accelerated by container technologies like Docker that enable you to deploy multiple apps on the same physical machine with relative ease.

-### 5.3 JVM Crash debug
+### JVM Crash debug

-jdk工具, openjdk跟Oracle jdk不太一样：
-openjdk使用的是hotspot vm，Oracle jdk有jvisualvm工具
+注意：jdk版本要跟工具一致（不过我成功的用oracle jdk的visualvm解析了openjdk的hprof文件）

++ 文件类型：
+   - core dump: core.xxx
+   - heap dump: pid.hprof
++ 常用工具：
+   - jvisualvm
-jps
+   - jps
-jstat
+   - jstat
-jmap
+   - jmap
-jstack
+   - jstack
 https://www.jianshu.com/p/c6a04c88900a
 https://docs.oracle.com/javase/8/docs/technotes/guides/troubleshoot/tooldescr016.html